New England Small College Athletic Conference: History

 Williams began its inaugural football season in 1881 and its rivalry with Amherst College is one of the longest at any level of college football.
-Tufts and Harvard played the first football game between two American colleges on June 4, 1875 which Tufts won 1-0.
-Bates and Bowdoin have competed against each other athletically since the 1870s and subsequently share one of the ten oldest NCAA Division III football rivalries, in the United States, there is a long history of athletic competition between the two colleges and Colby.
+Bates and Bowdoin have competed against each other athletically since the 1870s and subsequently share one of the ten oldest NCAA Division III football rivalries, in the U.S., there is a long history of athletic competition between the two colleges and Colby.
 Colby began its now most notable hockey rivalry, with Bowdoin in 1922.

 In 1899, Amherst, Wesleyan and Williams schools first began to compete together as the "Triangular League".
 Since then they have continued to play each other in most sports on a regular basis.
 The conference originated with an agreement among Amherst, Bowdoin, Wesleyan and Williams in 1955.
 Later, Bates, Colby, Connecticut College, Hamilton, Middlebury, Trinity, Tufts joined and the NESCAC was officially formed.
 The Conference was created out of a concern for the direction of intercollegiate athletic programs and remains committed to keeping a proper perspective on the role of sport in higher education.

 Member institutions believe athletic teams should be representative of school's entire student bodies and hew to NCAA Division III admissions and financial policies prohibiting athletic scholarships while awarding financial aid solely on the basis of need.
-Due to the prestigious reputations of its member schools, the NESCAC is able to attract many of the most athletically and intellectually gifted student-athletes in the country.
-Members stress that intercollegiate athletic programs should operate in harmony with the educational mission of each institution.
-Schools are committed to maintaining common boundaries to keep athletics strong yet in proportion to their overall academic mission.
 Presidents of each NESCAC institution control intercollegiate athletic policy.
 Conference tenets are usually more restrictive than those of the NCAA Division III regarding season length, number of contests and post-season competition.

 Four NESCAC institutions are among the 39 that founded the NCAA in 1905: Amherst, Tufts, Wesleyan, and Williams.
 Prior to 1993 NESCAC generally did not allow member schools to send teams to NCAA championships.
 Since then all sports except football have had this freedom, many excelling in the NCAA Division III championships.
 The NACDA Directors' Cup, awarded since 1996 to the college or university in each NCAA Division that wins the most college championships, has been claimed at the Division III level by a NESCAC institution every year except 1998.
 In the 2012–13 season, four of the top ten NACDA Director's Cup institutions were from NESCAC: Williams (1), Middlebury (3), Amherst (6), and Tufts (8).